Composite Finite Element Analysis (FEA)

 Free Composite Stiffness and Strength Calculator

-Many past attendees have found this tool a useful supplement to post processing available in their usual Finite Element solution.
-Attendees will be entitled to future upgrades.
-Transition to standalone app coming soon.
+Many past attendees have found this tool a useful supplement to post processing available in their usual Finite Element solution process.The Calculator has been steadily developed over the last few years of delivering this course and attendees will be entitled to future upgrades.

 - Introduction to composite systems